jaspervdv/IFC_BuildingEnvExtractor/README.md

 Optional:

+* "LoD output" is an array including the desired LoD output.
+The options are 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2 and 5.0 (for a voxel shape).
+Default value: 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2.
-* "voxelSize" "xy" is a double that will be used for the extraction process.
+* "Voxel" "Size" is a double that will be used for the extraction process.
 A value between 0.5 and 1 often suffices for normal buildings.
 Default value = 0.5.
-* "Footprint elevation" is a double that will be the level at which a horizontal section will be taken of the building.
-This section is used to create the footprint from.
+* "Voxel" "Store values" is an int/bool (either 0 or 1) to enable the computation and storage of general shell summary values based on the voxelized shape as semantic attributes.
 Default value = 0.
+* "Logic" is an int (either 2 or 3) that can toggle between the logic used for voxel intersection.
+2 = 2D/plane intersection, 3 = 3D/solid intersection.
+Default value = 3.
+* "IFC" "Rotation" is an bool OR double value that indicates a custom rotation of the input shape before processing.
+If bool false is used as input the tool will automatically compute the optimal rotation.
+Default value = false.
-* "Output report" is an int/bool (either 0 or 1) to set the tool to output a report file or not.
-0 = no, 1 = yes.
+* "IFC" "Default div" is an int/bool (either 0 or 1) to set if the default space bounding objects are used.
 Default value = true.
-* "Default div" is an int/bool (either 0 or 1) to set if the default space bounding objects are used.
-Default value = true.
-* "Ignore proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
+* "IFC" "Ignore Proxy" is an int/bool (either 0 or 1) to tell the tool to use IfcBuildingElementProxy as a space dividing object class.
 0 = no, 1 = yes.
 Default value: yes
-* "Div objects" is an array including the additional space dividing objects (the Ifc types).
+* "IFC" "Div objects" is an array including the additional space dividing objects (the Ifc types).
 Default value = empty
-* "Generate interior" is an int/bool (either 0 or 1) to enable interior shapes to be stored to the exported file.
+* "JSON" "Footprint elevation" is a double that will be the level at which a horizontal section will be taken of the building.
+This section is used to create the footprint from.
+Default value = 0.
-* "Generate footprint" is an int/bool (either 0 or 1) to enable the footprint export for LoD0.2.
+* "JSON" "Generate footprint" is an int/bool (either 0 or 1) to enable the footprint export for LoD0.2.
 If off the roof outline will be placed at footprint level
+* "JSON" "Generate interior" is an int/bool (either 0 or 1) to enable interior shapes to be stored to the exported file.
-* "Generate roof outline" is an int/bool (either 0 or 1) to enable the roof outline export for LoD0.2
+* "JSON" "Generate roof outline" is an int/bool (either 0 or 1) to enable the roof outline export for LoD0.2
-* "Georeference" is an int/bool (either 0 or 1) to enable the Georeferencing.
+* "JSON" "Georeference" is an int/bool (either 0 or 1) to enable the Georeferencing.
+Default value: true.
-* "LoD output" is an array including the desired LoD output.
-The options are 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2 and 5.0 (for a voxel shape).
-Default value: 0.0, 0.2, 1.0, 1.2, 1.3, 2.2, 3.2.
-* "Voxel summary" is an int/bool (either 0 or 1) to enable the computation and storage of general shell summary values based on the voxelized shape as semantic attributes.
+* "Output report" is an int/bool (either 0 or 1) to set the tool to output a report file or not.
+0 = no, 1 = yes.
+Default value = true.
-* "Voxel planes" is an int/bool (either 0 or 1) that can toggle a alternative rule system for voxel intersection.
-If toggled on 3 planes centralized planes are used for intersection instead of the full voxel geometry.

 more options will be added in the future.